china-fix/corevar/README.md

 * Flowcharts of the steps in the application of the Corevar.
 (A) Unique CDS analysis workflow.
 (B) Core-SNP and core-upstream-SNP analysis workflow.
 # Quick Start (run it on Linux system)
 ## xiao_robot_match_classify_CDS.py
+* This is a python script to locally blastn the CDS.fasta to the reference genome and filter the orginal CDS.fasta to matched_CDS.fasta and un_matched_CDS.fasta

+Usage: pyhon3 xiao_robot_match_classify_CDS.py

+    --CDS (required=True, type=str, metavar='FILENAME', help="the CDS fasta filename you want to blast")

+    --REF (required=True, type=str, metavar='FILENAME', help="the complete reference genome of fasta format you want to blast to")

+    --CUTOFF (default=0.9, type=float, metavar='DEFAULT 0.9', help="the lowest similarity value which classify as matched")

+    --OUT (default="xiao_robot_match_classify_CDS", type=str, metavar='directory', help="Output directory name")

 ## xiao_robot_extract_CDS.py